sosacrazy126/aider-desk/README.md

 ### Key Features:

-- **Tool Integration**: Connect to browsers (like Brave), documentation systems, and language-specific tools
+- **Tool Integration**: Connect to browsers, documentation systems, and language-specific tools
 - **Provider Options**: Choose between OpenAI and Anthropic models
 - **Flexible Configuration**: Enable/disable servers, customize settings, and control usage
 - **Seamless Workflow**: MCP tools gather information, then Aider implements the code changes

-AiderDesk should work with any MCP-compatible server, including Brave Browser and custom language-specific tools.
+AiderDesk should work with any MCP-compatible server, including Brave API MCP server for searching the web and custom language-specific tools.

 ## 👨‍💻 Development Setup
 If you want to run from source, you can follow these steps: